horizons83/Mileston4-Fashion-For_fans/README.md

 **5. Remove DATABASE_URL variable**

-* Delete the temporary DATABASE_URL from your environement variables or env.py.
+* Delete the temporary DATABASE_URL from your environment variables or env.py.

 **6. Install Heroku CLI and login**